bertofurth/Seagate-Central-Utils/diskus/README-diskus.md

 * diskus-0.6.0 - https://github.com/sharkdp/diskus/archive/refs/tags/v0.6.0.tar.gz

-Download the required source code archives for each component to the **src** subdirectory of the base working directory and extract them using the "tar -xf" command.
+Download the required source code archives for each component to the src subdirectory of the base working directory and extract them.
+This can be done automatically for the versions listed above by running the **download-src-diskus.sh** script as follows

+     ./download-src-diskus.sh

 ### Build the Rust based software
 Before building the Rust based software, you will need to make a note of